deep-research/news-scraper/README.md

 ## Comments

 * This project was a lot of fun.
 The asynchronous database queries for the scraper were in a loop, so I had to figure out some clever ways to count them.
-Writing the jQuery was also very fun.
+Writing the jQuery was also very enjoyable.
 Getting the comment related sections to collapse properly took a surprising amount of trickery.